Cook's Ferry Elder Daryl Minnabarriet sitting in front of mountain on Cook's Ferry First Nation

 Short film created for the project, ʔe k szʕʷ̓zoʕ ̓ ʷt kt – So We Will Be Strong. © Cooks Ferry Indian Band.

-“Overall, we are so happy with the outcome and the way the project unfolded for Cook’s Ferry Indian Band.
-It has reached beyond the core First Nation, and we have interest from neighboring First Nation communities and organizations as well.
-We have been invited to present the project at a National Conference, as well as we are using it as the foundation for an additional project that is focused on preparing members for hunting season.
+The Project Lead said, “Overall, we are so happy with the outcome and the way the project unfolded for Cook’s Ferry Indian Band.
+It has reached beyond the core First Nation, and we have interest from neighbouring First Nation communities and organizations as well.
+We have been invited to present the project at a national conference, as well as we are using it as the foundation for an additional project that is focused on preparing members for hunting season.
 Physical fitness, we realize, is not just something you do when it is convenient for you.
-It is a lifestyle that you can weave into every day practices, and most importantly, it is living within cultural practices that have been the foundation of Cook’s Ferry Indian Band for generations.”
+It is a lifestyle that you can weave into everyday practices, and most importantly, it is living within cultural practices that have been the foundation of Cook’s Ferry Indian Band for generations.”

 Thank you to Mandy and the Cooks Ferry Indian Band for sharing your experience leading this fantastic project!